Arbitrary control over multimode wave propagation for machine learning: Operating principle of the device

-Using a digital micromirror device illuminated by an LED, we projected patterns across a $\SI{9}{mm} \times \SI{1}{mm}$ area, achieving a pixel resolution of $\SI{9}{\micro\meter} \times \SI{9}{\micro\meter}$.
-This configuration enabled us to control the refractive index distribution $n(x,z)$ across 10,000 degrees of freedom (see Appendix \ref{sec:parameters}) and update the entire distribution at a rate of $\SI{3}{Hz}$.
-To maximize the refractive index modulation, we applied a voltage of $\SI{1000}{V}$ across the electrodes.
-Given that CMOS electrode backplanes can only support spatially programmable voltages of around $\SI{10}{V}$, our approach of using photoconductive gain is crucial.
-It allows us to apply a large voltage to a single unpatterned electrode, and realize ``virtual electrodes'' via the patterned illumination \cite{chiou-wu2005nature, wu2011natphoton}.
-Finally, the device has a propagation loss of less than $\SI{1}{dB/cm}$ at a wavelength of $\SI{1550}{nm}$ (see Appendix \ref{section-propagation-loss}).
+We projected illumination patterns across a $\SI{9}{mm} \times \SI{1}{mm}$ area, achieving a pixel resolution of $\SI{9}{\micro\meter} \times \SI{9}{\micro\meter}$ (Limits to the spatial resolution are discussed in Supplementary Section 1C).
+This configuration enabled us to control the refractive-index distribution $n(x,z)$ with 10,000 degrees of freedom (see Supplementary Section 3A for our calculation of the parameter count) and update the entire distribution at a rate of $\SI{3}{Hz}$.
+To maximize the refractive-index modulation, we set the amplitude of the oscillating bias voltage across the electrodes to be up to $\SI{1000}{V}$.
+Given that CMOS electrode backplanes can only support spatially programmable voltages of around $\SI{10}{V}$, our approach of using photoconductive gain is crucial to achieving large electro-optic modulation: it allows us to apply a large voltage to a single unpatterned electrode, and realize controllable high voltages at \textit{virtual electrodes} via the patterned illumination \cite{chiou-wu2005nature, wu2011natphoton}.
+Due to the large impedance of the device, at the highest voltages less than \SI{1}{mW} electrical power is dissipated across the active area of the device.

-To illustrate the operating principle of our device, we projected a pattern in the shape of a Y-branch splitter onto the 2D-programmable waveguide (see Fig.~2A and 2E).
-Because the refractive index distribution is approximately proportional to the projected pattern $\Delta n(x,z) \propto I(x, z)$, the projected pattern instantiates a refractive index distribution $\Delta n(x,y)$ of a Y-branch splitter and thereby splits the input beam into two output beams.
-We couple a single input Gaussian beam into the device using a beamshaper.
-This beamshaper allows for the realization of arbitrary input optical fields $E_{\text{in}}(x)$ (up to a spatial resolution of $\SI{3}{\micro\meter}$), a capability we use for our machine learning demonstrations.
-We then measured the intensity of the output beam with a camera.
-For further details on the experimental setup, see Appendix \ref{sec:experimental_setup}.
-The experimental results in Fig.~2E show that the input beam is split into two equal output beams, in agreement with the simulated wave propagation.
+To illustrate the operating principle of our device, we projected a pattern in the shape of a Y-branch splitter onto the 2D-programmable waveguide (Fig.~2A).
+The refractive-index modulation was approximately proportional to the projected pattern $\Delta n(x,z) \propto I(x, z)$ (Fig.~2E), up to spatial smoothing and a weak nonlinearity due to voltage division.
+We coupled a single input Gaussian beam into the device using a beamshaper and measured the intensity of the output light with a camera, as shown in Fig.~2E.
+We note that since we use an oscillating bias voltage to drive the device, the induced refractive-index pattern also oscillates in time.
+Therefore, measurements of the output intensity (and optical inputs, if not continuous-wave) need to coincide with the driving voltage peaking.
+We discuss approaches to overcome this limitation and further details on the experimental setup in the Methods.